-Customer advances (net) as of 31 December 2022 and 31 December 2021 totaled USD 230.6 million and USD 296.4 million, respectively.
-Customer advances (net) represents the difference between (i) cash advances received from customers plus accounts receivable and (ii) revenue recognized for NSMVs 3-5, SRIV 1, and CVs 1-3.
+Customer advances (net) as of 31 December 2023 and 31 December 2022 totaled USD 212.2 million and USD 230.6 million, respectively.
+Customer advances (net) represents the difference between (i) cash advances received from customers for vessels under construction and (ii) revenue recognized for those vessels.

-Other contract liabilities as of 31 December 2022 and 31 December 2021 totaled USD 348 thousand and USD 0, respectively.
-Other contract liabilities represents the difference between (i) cash advances received plus accounts receivable from customers and (ii) revenue recognized on government design studies.
+Other contract liabilities as of 31 December 2023 and 31 December 2022 totaled USD 221 thousand and USD 348 thousand, respectively.
+Other contract liabilities represents the difference between (i) cash advances received from customers for government design studies and (ii) cost incurred on those studies.

-As of 31 December 2022, Philly Shipyard has USD 340.3 million in unpaid non-cancellable purchase commitments for materials, equipment and design fees for the construction of NSMVs 1-5 and SRIV 1.
+As of 31 December 2023, Philly Shipyard has USD 299.6 million in unpaid non-cancellable purchase commitments for materials, equipment and design fees for vessels under construction.